deroxa99/arael/README.md

 1. Download the main folder 'arael-main.zip' and extract it into your MATLAB working directory.
 2. Add the 'arael-main' folder and subfolder to the path.
-3. Into your script, call the function 'arael.m' (se the 'arael.m' description for detailed input).
+3. Into your script, call the function 'arael.m' (see the 'arael.m' description for detailed input).
 4. The simulation will start and the output will be saved in the Workspace (see the 'arael.m' description for detailed output).
   > [!IMPORTANT]
   > The input is caps sensitive, the names of reference systems, observers and celestial bodies are always written in uppercase.